-Virtually all subjects experienced improvements in Eastern Cooperative Oncology Group Performance Status (ECOG PS), European Organization for Research and Treatment of Cancer (EORTC) Quality of Life ("QoL") questionnaire and self-reported pain scores during Cycle 1.
-A measureable improvement in self-reported pain was seen in all subjects as described below.
+Subjects experienced improvements in ECOG PS, EORTC QoL questionnaire and self-reported pain scores during Cycle 1.
+A measurable improvement in self-reported pain was seen in all subjects and most subjects reported an improved ECOG PS, as described below.
 As shown in the pain score table below for all treated subjects, at the end of Cycle 1, an additional eight subjects no longer experienced pain after treatment with SM-88.